Home | Third Forum St. Petersburg, Russia: 25-27 June 2008 | Forum Mission and Concept

 Participating Corporate Counsel

-At first, we thought to organize the Forum only for law firms, but we later received several requests from Corporate Counsel of prominent multinational and CIS companies insisting that they be included in the Forum, and seeing this interest, we were pleased to open the Forum to in-house counsel.
+At first, we thought to organize the Forum only for law firms, but we later received several requests from Corporate Counsel of prominent multinational and Europe-Caucasus-Asia companies insisting that they be included in the Forum, and seeing this interest, we were pleased to open the Forum to in-house counsel.
 In fact, a group of Corporate Counsel was very active at the First Forum in Kiev, and presented an interesting and well-attended panel of their own.

-For Corporate Counsel, Forum annual meetings are a perfect opportunity to survey the entire CIS legal market in just a couple of days, and to make and expand contacts in various countries of the region.
+For Corporate Counsel, Forum annual meetings are a perfect opportunity to survey the entire Europe-Caucasus-Asia legal market in just a couple of days, and to make and expand contacts in various countries of the region.
 We know that sometimes it may be challenging to find top quality Local Counsel, and that is why the Organizational Committee carried out extensive research and careful selection of the best Local Counsel.
 Information about these firms and the comprehensive Questionnaires filled out by them are a valuable resource for Corporate Counsel.

 Top